finalsushi/finalsushi/README.md

 - ⚡ Fun fact: ...
 -->

-I am Final! a person that lives in this planet earth!
 ### briefly, I am an honours student at UNSW
 ### Doing finearts
 ### interested in tech etc too